 At the regional level, Regional Directors are expected to allocate 50 per cent of their time to UN system coordination.
 Deputy Directors and other staff also play roles in inter-agency mechanisms and other forms of coordination.
 In addition, UN Women created a Strategic Planning and Coordination (SPC) Specialist position that consolidated UN system coordination and planning functions.
-In principle, the position was supposed to entail a 50:50 split in time allocated to these two functional areas.
-The value of this specialized position was recognized by stakeholders interviewed from UN entities in all regions-notably for its combination of gender expertise, planning expertise and understanding of coordination practices in the United Nations.
+In principle, the position was supposed to entail a 50:50 split in time allocated to these two functional areas.181 The value of this specialized position was recognized by stakeholders interviewed from UN entities in all regions-notably for its combination of gender expertise, planning expertise and understanding of coordination practices in the United Nations.

 UN Women interviewees in regions commented that there were unrealistic expectations about what the SPC Specialist can do in a context where at least 50 per cent of his or her time has to be dedicated to the planning aspect of the job, which may include providing support to MCOs and programme presence offices, and, in some cases, to monitoring, reporting and training activities.
 In addition, the SPC Specialist also has a role to support the Regional Director on regional coordination platforms with regard to normative work.
 The inconsistent approach to staffing ROs to deliver on UN Women and regional UN demands for planning and coordination has also been an issue.
-While some ROs had only a SPC Specialist (e.g., Europe and Central Asia, East Asia and the Pacific, Latin America and the Caribbean, and Arab States), other ROs also had monitoring and reporting specialists at National Professional Officer C (NOC) level (e.g., East and Southern Africa, and West and Central Africa)-which allowed for a different distribution of CO and RO staffing reflects the broader issue of financial under-resourcing of UN Women.
+While some ROs had only a SPC Specialist (e.g., Europe and Central Asia, East Asia and the Pacific, Latin America and the Caribbean, and Arab States), other ROs also had monitoring and reporting specialists at National Professional Officer C (NOC) level (e.g., East and Southern Africa, and West and Central Africa)-which allowed for a different distribution of tasks and allowed SPC Specialists to focus more on strategic planning and coordination.
+(See mapping of RO's coordination context in Volume II, Appendix XVI.)
+To alleviate part of the workload, the RO in East Asia and the Pacific recently created a Programme Analyst position.
+This has been a helpful mitigating strategy to address the concentration of responsibilities in the SPC Specialist position.

+CO and RO staffing reflects the broader issue of financial under-resourcing of UN Women.
 As noted in Section 2.3, UN Women has had to carry out its broad global mandate with one quarter to one third of the budget originally proposed by the advocates for the agency, and it is still considerably short of the amount recommended by the Secretary-General at its inception.
-UN Women allocates only 3 per cent of its Integrated Budget to UN system coordination.
+UN Women allocates only 3 per cent of its Integrated Budget to UN system coordination.182